Five ways to maximize your employee health software demo experience

 Unifying employee health across borders and cultures — going global part 3 of 3

-by Enterprise Health on Mar 24, 2017 3:59:13 PM
+By Enterprise Health on Mar 24, 2017 3:59:13 PM

 “Think global.
 Act local.”
 Surely, you’ve seen this somewhere – in an article or on a bumper sticker.
 And while the sentiment applies to everything from what foods you eat to how you consume energy, it’s equally relevant in employee healthcare.
 We’ll wrap up our “Going Global” series …